avrbanac/preequalization/README.md

 less than 24 energy tap calculations (for docsis 1.0).

-I decided to write this library and make it available on my private GitHub under the MIT licence since there never seems to be enough time to write it at work; and there is definitely a need for such a lib.
+I decided to write this library and make it available on my private GitHub under the MIT licence since there never seems to be enough time to write it at work.

 ## Project structure